Conceiva/MezzmoKodiPlugin/README.txt

 v2.0.0.1b New Beta Release

--  Added featue where if the sync process isn't able to run at the scheduled time due to a video playing or Kodi not running.
+-  Added feature where if the sync process isn't able to run at the scheduled time due to a video playing or Kodi not running.
 It will keep trying each hour until 6AM.
 -  Fixed sync problem where not all Mezzmo records would be scanned